-Covid 19 coronavirus lockdown: What is an 'essential' service that can stay open?
+Covid-19 coronavirus lockdown: What is an 'essential' service that can stay open?

 • Watch: How NZ's coronavirus lockdown will be managed

-Earlier this afternoon, Prime Minister Jacinda Ardern moved New Zealand up to threat level three on the Covid-19 alert system.
+Earlier this afternoon, Prime Minister Jacinda Ardern moved New Zealand up to alert level 3 on the Covid-19 alert system.

-That will be moved up to level four at 11.59pm on Wednesday night.
+That will be moved up to alert level 4 at 11.59pm on Wednesday night.

 That means all non-essential businesses and services must shut their doors within the next 48 hours.